Nicolas Fouquet: Trial and life imprisonment

 The trial lasted almost three years.
 Many procedural aspects of the investigation and trial were highly questionable, even by the standards of the 17th century.
-For example: the officials charged with the investigation answered directly to Fouquet’s arch-enemy, Jean-Baptiste Colbert; the trial was held before a special court where judges and prosecutors were handpicked by Colbert for being hostile to Fouquet and sympathetic to the king;:156 and the trial was held in written form – Fouquet, a convincing orator, was not allowed to speak in his own defense.
+For example, the officials charged with the investigation answered directly to Fouquet's arch-enemy, Jean-Baptiste Colbert; the trial was held before a special court where judges and prosecutors were handpicked by Colbert for being hostile to Fouquet and sympathetic to the king;:156 and the trial was held in written form – Fouquet, a convincing orator, was not allowed to speak in his own defense.

 Nevertheless, some of the charges against Fouquet were supported by evidence that Fouquet found difficult to refute, notably the ‘cassette of Saint Mandé’.
-The cassette contained incriminating documents that had been found after his arrest; they were hidden behind a mirror in Fouquet’s estate near Paris.
-The cassette contained a plan of defence written in 1657, at a time when Fouquet was on bad terms with Mazarin, that was subsequently modified in 1659.
+The cassette contained incriminating documents that had been found after his arrest; they were hidden behind a mirror in Fouquet's estate near Paris.
+The cassette contained a plan of defence written in 1657 at a time when Fouquet was on bad terms with Mazarin, that was modified in 1659.
 The plan instructed his supporters on what they should do if he were ever to be arrested, including taking up arms.
 It also envisaged a naval operation in the Bay of the Seine.

 The accusations that were the subject of the trial could be punishable by death.
 They were: